ayyucedemirbas/COVID-19_CT_Scan_Classification/README.md

 We built and trained a deep learning model to classify CT scan images to COVID and non-COVID.
 We get 94% accuracy for the test set.

+Please do not try to work on this project.
+It was a fucking school assignment and they only provided almost 2000 images and asked us to train a model from completely scratch.
+So models tend to overfit because of insufficient data.

     Model: "model"
     _________________________________________________________________